sympy/sympy/doc/src/guides/solving/solving-guidance.md

 but if you use the inexact equation `eq = x**1.4142135623730951 - 2`, SymPy will not return a result despite attempting for a long time.

-## How to parse a string representing the equation
+## Parse a string representing the equation

 If you are creating the expression yourself, we [recommend against using parsing a string](